Seneca-SCPA/Applied-Problem-Solving/docs/logic-selection.md

        Highest recorded rainfall: <recordMM> mm"

 3. What is the state of the current year rainfall?
-      NEW RECORD SET (yearlyMM > recordMM):
+      A. NEW RECORD SET (yearlyMM > recordMM):
-                  a) ASSIGN: recordMM = yearlyMM
+            1. ASSIGN: recordMM = yearlyMM
-                  b) DISPLAY:
+            2. DISPLAY:
                   "A new yearly record has been set!"

-      TIED RECORD (yearlyMM == recordMM):
+      B. TIED RECORD (yearlyMM == recordMM):
-                  a) DISPLAY:
+            1. DISPLAY:
                   "TIED the highest record!"

-      LESS THAN THE RECORD (yearlyMM < recordMM) :
+      C. LESS THAN THE RECORD (yearlyMM < recordMM) :
-                  a) DISPLAY:
+            1. DISPLAY:
                   "Did NOT set a new record!"

 4. ...
 Continue with program logic ...
 5. End